natqe/hooks-for-react/README.md

     return myRef.current > 10 && <div>Hello World!</div>
 }
 ```
-Also you have a extra data returns from this hook that can be useful in some cases.
+You also have additional data returns that can be useful in some cases.
 ```js
 const { isFirstRun, isFirstRunRef } = useRun(() => console.log(`Dependencies change`), [...someDeps])
 ```
 ### **`useEfct`**
 ---
-This hook take advantage of `React` `useEffect` hook and turn it to be better.
+This hook took advantage of `React` `useEffect` hook and improved it.

-**Note:** Tf the dependency list will not provided the hook will run only once.
+**Note**: If the dependency list is not provided the hook will only run once.

-**Note:** You can return a promise from the effect callback without getting any warning.
+**Note**: You can return a promise from the effect callback without receiving any warning.

 Returns the effect callback that passed to the hook.